alexpotter1/intel-nuc6i7kyk-opencore/README.md

   * Skylake, iMac17,1 SMBIOS
   * Custom CPU SSDT from `ssdtPRgen`
   * Haven't explicitly configured HWP (Intel Speed Shift) - may do so in future
+  * Idles at 0.8GHz *(not technically base freq of 500MHz for i7-6770HQ, but the NUC is plugged in all the time)*
 * Bluetooth (credit to the kext: `IntelBluetoothFirmware`)
 * Gigabit Ethernet (credit to the kext: `IntelMausiEthernet`)
 * NVMe